berick/OpenSRF/README_REDIS.md

 * Simplicity
   * installation
   * no account management
-  * conception movement of data.
+  * conceptual movement of data.
 * No more Ejabberd (yes please!)
   * Resolves https://bugs.launchpad.net/opensrf/+bug/1703411
   * Probably resolves other stuff